-Purpose is to help ensure all housing meets basic safety standards A selection of rental housing properties will receive safety inspections starting this month.
-These inspections are taking place under the Rental Registration and Inspection Ordinance (RRIO), which was established by the Seattle City Council to help ensure that rental housing properties in Seattle are […]
+A selection of rental housing properties will receive safety inspections starting this month.
+These inspections are taking place under the Rental Registration and Inspection Ordinance (RRIO), which was established by the Seattle City Council to help ensure that rental housing properties in Seattle are safe and meet basic housing requirements and safety standards.

 Seattle’s Rental Registration and Inspection Ordinance (RRIO) program is now open for business!
 You can now register a rental property, find registration due dates, see the RRIO checklist, and get your questions answered by phone or email.